Skip to main content

 7. Select the domain you delegated to DNS hosting in step 2.

-Enter the name of the subdomain.
-To issue a Wildcard certificate, enter a subdomain of the form *.example.com
+Enter the subdomain name.
+To issue a Wildcard certificate, enter a subdomain in the format *.example.com

 Download a Let’s Encrypt® certificate